Reunion Tours: Revisiting Lynchburg

 1313 Pierce Street, Lynchburg, VA 24501

 Did our BHS English classes even mention the Harlem Renaissance?
 And yet, just a few miles away from Brookville lived Anne Bethel Bannister Spencer, a poet, a civil rights activist, a teacher, librarian, wife and mother, and a gardener.
 More than thirty of her poems were published in her lifetime, and she was the first Virginian and the second African American poet to be included in the Norton Anthology of Modern Poetry (1973).
 An important figure of the black literary and cultural movement of the 1920s—the Harlem Renaissance—Spencer shared intellectual respect and repartee with such notables as James Weldon Johnson (who first discovered her poetic talents in 1919), Langston Hughes, W.E.B.
 DuBois, Countee Cullen, Marian Anderson, Paul Robeson, Thurgood Marshall, Zora Neal Hurston, Mary McLeod Bethune, Adam Clayton Powell, George Washington Carver, H.L.
 Mencken, Gwendolyn Brooks, and the Rev. Martin Luther King.
-Anne Spencer will be one of four historic figures honored on May 21 when the U.S. Postal Service issues its “Voices of the Harlem Renaissance” commemorative stamp collection.
-Shaun Spencer-Hester, grand-daughter of Anne Spencer and the Museum’s executive director, will guide our tour of the house, the garden, and Anne Spencer’s cottage retreat, Edankraal, built by her husband Edward and where she did most of her writing.
+Anne Spencer is one of four historic figures honored on May 21, 2020 when the U.S. Postal Service issued its “Voices of the Harlem Renaissance” commemorative stamp collection.
+Shaun Spencer-Hester, grand-daughter of Anne Spencer and the Museum’s executive director, will join our self-guided tour of the garden and Anne Spencer’s cottage retreat, Edankraal, built by her husband Edward and where she did most of her writing.

 Arrive at 12:30 p.m.; depart at 2 p.m.

 Minimum/maximum number of attendees: 10/20